-Dr. Matthew Shupe is a research scientists with the Cooperative Institute for Research in Environmental Sciences at the University of Colorado and NOAA Earth System Research Laboratories.
-Since the late 1990s his research focus has been largely on Arctic cloud and atmospheric processes and their interactions with the surface, primarily using ground- and aircraft-based observations.
-Field work has been a major element of this research, including work at numerous Arctic field stations, atop the Greenland Ice Sheet, in mountain environments, and aboard icebreakers in the Arctic sea ice.
-Matthew is a member of the U.S. Department of Energy Biological and Environmental Research Advisory Committee.
-He is currently co-coordinator of the MOSAiC expedition, a yearlong international observational and modeling initiative in the central Arctic ice pack that will focus on coupled processes among the Arctic atmosphere, sea ice, ocean, and ecosystem.
+Dr. Matthew Shupe is a research scientists with the Cooperative Institute for Research in Environmental Sciences at the University of Colorado and NOAA Physical Sciences Laboratory.
+Since the late 1990s his research focus has been largely on Arctic cloud and atmospheric processes and their interactions with radiation and the surface energy budget.
+Observational field work has been a major element of this research, including work at numerous Arctic field stations, atop the Greenland Ice Sheet, in mountain environments, and aboard icebreakers in the Arctic sea ice.
+The observational efforts have been combined with numerous modeling perspectives to enhance process understanding and assess model representations.
+Matthew is a member of the U.S. Department of Energy Biological and Environmental Research Advisory Committee, and is currently serving as a Mercator Fellow for a German research consortium on Arctic Amplification.
+He is a co-coordinator of the MOSAiC expedition, a yearlong international observational and modeling initiative in the central Arctic ice pack that focused on coupled processes among the Arctic atmosphere, sea ice, ocean, and ecosystem.

 - B.S., Chemistry, Mathematics, University of Puget Sound, 1997

 - M.S., Atmospheric Science, University of Colorado - Boulder, 2006

 - Ph.D., Atmospheric Science, University of Colorado - Boulder, 2007